laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 This is how the first lecture of the famous [MIT SICP](https://www.youtube.com/playlist?list=PLB63C06FAF154F047) starts.

-For some time I was flirting with those classes and finally I started watching them.
+For some time I was flirting with those classes and finally started watching them.
 In this post (by the way, it's the first one) I will share some highlights I've found interesting in this first class.